 We know that it won’t happen to us, of course.
-But let’s assume that your next door neighbours both have concerns and they want to cover off a few points with you.
+But imagine that your next door neighbours both have concerns and they want to cover off a few points with you.

-As they are married/ in a civil partnership, there’s no Inheritance Tax on any assets which they pass to each other (even if these total more than £325,000) and their nil rate band allowance will also transfer to the survivor.
-This means that, when the survivor dies, Inheritance Tax won’t be payable unless the estate is worth more than £650,000 (2016/17).
+As they are married, there’s no Inheritance Tax on any assets which they pass to each other (even if these total more than £325,000) and their nil rate band allowance will also transfer to the survivor.
+This means that, when the survivor dies, Inheritance Tax won’t be payable unless the estate is worth more than £650,000 (2020).

 You’ve pointed out to Bob and Alice that there are certain gifts which could be made that will be free from Inheritance Tax and others that won’t be.
 For example, they could each donate up to £3,000 a year (annual gift allowance) without having to pay Inheritance Tax.

 You have also outlined how a PET could be useful, with a caveat that they can become chargeable if the donor dies within the 7 year period (a failed PET).

 Gifts such as property will only be free of Inheritance Tax ( as potentially exempt transfers) if the donor died seven years or more after making the gift and as long as they didn’t benefit from it (for example, continuing to live in the family home after putting it into a trust)

 Gifts to a registered charity or a political party would be 100% exempt from tax.
 Unsurprisingly, the charities currently receive substantially more than all of the political parties combined.